shahrukh14/vue-js-learn/README.md

 # vue-learn

-This repo is for learn and practice Vue Js
+This repo is for learn and practice Vue 3

 ## Recommended IDE Setup